 The individuals named on the proxy card will vote your proxy in the manner you indicate on the proxy card.
-If your shares are not held in street name and you return your proxy but do not mark your voting preference, the individuals named as proxies will vote your shares: (i) FOR the election of the two nominees for Class I directors, as recommended for nomination by the Nominating and Corporate Governance Committee and approved by the Board, to hold office until the 2017 Annual Meeting of Stockholders and until their successors have been duly elected and qualified, or, if sooner, until their earlier death, resignation or removal; (ii) FOR the ratification of the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014.
+If your shares are not held in street name and you return your proxy but do not mark your voting preference, the individuals named as proxies will vote your shares: (i) FOR the election of the one nominee for Class II director, as recommended for nomination by the Nominating and Corporate Governance Committee and approved by the Board, to hold office until the 2018 Annual Meeting of Stockholders and until his successor has been duly elected and qualified, or, if sooner, until his earlier death, resignation or removal; (ii) FOR the ratification of the Audit Committee's selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015.

-If your shares are held in street name and you return your proxy but do not mark your voting preference on "Proposal One: Election of Class I Directors," your shares will not be voted and the shares become broker non-votes as to the particular proposal.
+If your shares are held in street name and you return your proxy but do not mark your voting preference on "Proposal One: Election of Class II Director," your shares will not be voted and the shares become broker non-votes as to the particular proposal.